rndmorris/Salis-Arcana/docs/bugfixes.md

 Biome changes will correctly update the color of grass in chunks without needing a block to change.

+## Prevent Nodes & Boss Doors from being broken by filled Buckets

+**Config option:** `preventBlockAiryFluidReplacement`

+Prevents useful airy blocks (nodes, energized nodes, and the blocks of the Outer Lands boss room door) from being replaced by buckets with liquid.

 ## Prevent Runed Stone from Shocking Creative Players

 **Config option:** `runedStoneIgnoreCreative`